IBM/telco-network-cloud-drivers/content/reference/descriptor-specification/resource-descriptor.md

 ### Example Integrity Metric (on Kafka)

-TNCO expects integrity metrics on the `alm__integrity` Kafka topic to have the following JSON form:
+TNC-O expects integrity metrics on the `alm__integrity` Kafka topic to have the following JSON form:

 ```
 {